mhingston/bot/docs/developments/hammerspoon-api-reference.md

 ## Notes

 Hammerspoon is macOS-specific and provides deep integration with macOS system APIs.
-While `@tego/bot` focuses on cross-platform automation, many of these concepts (especially window management, screen operations, and system integration) could serve as inspiration for platform-specific enhancements or future cross-platform abstractions.
+While `Tego Bot` focuses on cross-platform automation, many of these concepts (especially window management, screen operations, and system integration) could serve as inspiration for platform-specific enhancements or future cross-platform abstractions.

 For more information, refer to the [Hammerspoon official documentation](https://www.hammerspoon.org/docs/).